Newspaper Page Text

 home on Thursday night of a tall

-yellow man burglar TWho crawled
+yellow man burglar Tvho crawled

-thfough the rear window of the
+through the rear window of the

 house.
-He was figgd upon three
+He was fits; 1 upon three

-times by H. A. Hendrick.
+times by H. A Hendrick.
 453 For

-malt street, who was hidden in the
+malt street, who lyas hidden in the

 closet and was employed by Reis

-man to serve as guard.
-Hendricks
+man to serve as guard Hendricks

 was positive that he had wounded